 Opera Cake – Elegant, Rich & Classic French Dessert

-Opera Cake is a luxurious, multi-layered French dessert that combines almond sponge cake (joconde), rich coffee syrup, silky coffee buttercream, and glossy chocolate ganache—all topped with a signature dark chocolate glaze.
+Opera Cake is a luxurious, multi-layered French dessert that combines almond Sponge Cake (joconde), rich coffee syrup, silky coffee buttercream, and glossy chocolate ganache—all topped with a signature dark chocolate glaze.
 It’s a decadent, show-stopping treat that’s as beautiful as it is indulgent, perfect for holidays, dinner parties, or impressing guests with your patisserie skills.

 🛒 Ingredients